BA (Hons) Marketing and Business Management

 Potential careers

-In addition to developing solutions to live business problems, in many of your modules you'll be encouraged to take part in entrepreneurial initiatives to gain additional experience of group working and industry exposure.
-This is also a great opportunity to work with students from other programmes of study.
+In many of your modules you'll be encouraged to take part in entrepreneurial initiatives, to help you gain additional experience of team work and industry exposure.
+This is also a great opportunity to work with students from other degree courses.

 Classroom environment - lecturer standing - students sitting listening